SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## EventStorming or getting started with the domain

-While omitting the steps of creating the project repository, the first step to get the project done is to conduct an [EventStorming](https://eventstorming.com "Learn more about EventStorming") session with the domain experts in the chosen field.
+While omitting the steps of creating the project repository, the first thing to get the project done is to conduct an [EventStorming](https://eventstorming.com "Learn more about EventStorming") session with the domain experts in the chosen field.